 Request further information at email@example.com

-A non-refundable $500 deposit is required 2 weeks after acceptance to the program.
-The program cost is $2200 plus airfare, which will be purchased in early February.
+A non-refundable $500 deposit is required two weeks after notification of acceptance to the program.
+The program cost is approximately $2200 plus airfare, which will be purchased in early February.
 The program cost covers accommodations, most meals, and all sightseeing and touring.